THOSE OF US who are drawn to working in service with others sometimes face unexpected challenges.

 In August 2014, Marsh earned a Master of Fine Arts in Creative Nonfiction from Goucher College.
 Her thesis was Nowhere Else I Want to Be: A Memoir, published in January 2017.
 Learn more HERE.

 Awards for "Nowhere Else I Want to Be: A Memoir"

 Marsh's essays have been honored as the Winner of the 2016 New Millennium Writings Literary Nonfiction Award; as Honorable Mention in the 5th Anniversary Contest (2016) of the literary journal, under the gum tree; and as Honorable Mention in Soundings Review's 2014 First Publication Contest.
 Other essays have appeared in Los Angeles Review, Lunch Ticket, bioStories, and Jenny Magazine.

 Stay in touch.

 Learn about new courses.

-Sign up for the monthly newsletter - use the green button below.
+Sign up for the monthly newsletter - use the green Contact button below, left.